cctansh/FED-Assignment2/README.md

 ## Credits

-### Content

-- Product descriptions and pricing details were provided by the Star Jewelry Inc. procurement team.

 ### Media

-- The photos used in this site were obtained from (https://pohheng.com.sg/)
+- The product photos used in this site were obtained from (https://pohheng.com.sg/)
+- The iPad Pro photos were obtained from [Apple's official site](https://www.apple.com/sg/ipad-pro/).
+- Social media icons were taken from [IconFinder](https://www.iconfinder.com/).

 ### Acknowledgements

-- Our web development team drew inspiration from various luxury e-commerce platforms to create an elegant and user-friendly interface.
+- We drew inspiration from various luxury e-commerce platforms to create an elegant and user-friendly interface.
-- Special thanks to the beta testers who provided valuable feedback on the user experience.
+- We also referenced tutorials from various sources, such as [freeCodeCamp.org](https://www.youtube.com/c/Freecodecamp).